How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 What to Sell on eBay: 45 Items to Flip Now

-If you find yourself stuck when it comes to finding items to sell online, you are in the right place.
+If you need help finding items to sell online, you are in the right place.
 In this post, I share with you 45 items that you can flip today.
 Many of these items are things that I’ve personally sold.

 30 Interesting Things Sold on eBay